WiseNat/WiseNat/README.md

 <!--Tools/Languages--->
 <h1> Hello! </h1>
 <p>I'm Nathan Wise, someone who loves programming and technology as a whole.
 I usually end up making random things that try to push myself into different areas.
-Be it AI, Discord bots (I've made a fair few of those), hardware, networking or more recently web technologies.

 If you want more info about me then I'd recommend checking out my website: http://nathanwise.tech/</p>